rdcarter24/FoodTrucks/README.md

 FoodTrucks
 ==========

-Finds local food trucks and gives directions

-to use...
-1. pip install -r requirements.text
-2. run web.py
+Finds local roaming food trucks and provides directions.
+Gets data from a website that uses twitter feed to track real time locations.
+I originally made an app that sends a text message when it's time to leave to catch a BART train.
+The backend of this app can be found here,